Yesubai Bhonsale

-Yesubai Bhonsale was the wife of Chhatrapati Sambhaji Maharaj, and referred to as Maharani of the Maratha Kingdom.
-She was second officially coronated Queen of Swarajya.
+Maharani Yesubai Bhonsale was the wife of Chhatrapati Sambhaji Maharaj, and referred to as Maharani of the Maratha Kingdom.
+She was second officially crowned Queen of Swarajya.
 She was also mother of Chhatrapati Shahu I. Later on she became Rajmata in Chhatrapati Shahu I's reign.
 Chhatrapati Sambhaji had shared his power with Yesubai.
 When Chhatrapati Sambhaji was away from the maratha capital due to battles, all the political decisions were made by her.

 Life

 Yesubai was born AD 1660–61.
 She was the daughter of Pilaji Shirkey, who the prominent chief of Shringarpur.
 After Shivaji defeated the Shirkey Sardars and captured Shringarpur, Shivaji's son Sambhaji married Yesubai.